data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if the arithmetic mean was computed over the entire array, a zero-dimensional array containing the arithmetic mean; otherwise, a non-zero dimensional array containing the arithmetic means.
+    -   if the arithmetic mean was computed over the entire array, a zero-dimensional array containing the arithmetic mean; otherwise, a non-zero-dimensional array containing the arithmetic means.

 ### <a name="min" href="#min">#</a> min(x, /, *, axis=None, keepdims=False, out=None)